 I couldn't help but consider why Police played so far out of town and who would actually watch them regularly.

-We set off from my hosts’ home at Samakorn in Minburi on foot before catching the local Songthaew; a type of open-backed van with wooden seats at either side.
-In Minburi town centre the market was thriving and the area was a general hive of activity.
+We set off from my hosts’ home in Samakorn, Minburi, on foot before catching the local Songthaew, a type of open-backed van with wooden seats on either side.
+In Minburi town centre, the market was thriving, and the area was a hive of activity.

-Under normal circumstances, this would have been a wise idea, but the temperatures were touching 40’.
-Fortunately, we were in the shade or under cover through ramshackle settlements as the tight pavements were shared with mopeds.
-After a walk of over two miles, we bought some drinks and sunk into a seat at the open Bunyajinda Stadium.
+Under normal circumstances, this would have been a wise idea, but the temperatures were touching 40.
+Fortunately, we were in the shade or under cover through ramshackle settlements, as the tight pavements were shared with mopeds.
+After a walk of over two miles, we bought some drinks and sank into a seat at the open Bunyajinda Stadium.

-We were dripping in sweat but happy to see that a junior match was just about to take part on the pitch.
-Steve made enquiries and deducted it was the final of a junior tournament involving a Japanese side and the local Sistamon team.
+We were dripping in sweat but happy to see that a junior match was just about to take place on the pitch.
+Steve made enquiries and deduced it was the final of a junior tournament involving a Japanese side and the local Sistamon team.
 Even smaller kids played on the running track surrounding the pitch.

 No comments: